E3 ~ F#5 (2 Octaves and 1 note)

 Possessing a light voice, her voice could and should be able to do vocal runs with more agility than a heavier voice.
 Due to the lack of proper vocal technique employed in Jungah’s overall singing, she does not possesses the necessary skill to sing through complicated or even simple vocal runs with enough pitch accuracy.
 However so, she still has good enough pitch to be able to more or less slide the notes through vocal runs if necessary, with a sloppy delivery and even though the pitch is close, it isn’t quite hitting the notes correctly nor separating them correctly.
 An example of this would be the vocal run in Irreplaceable.

 Officially debuting with After School in 2009, Jungah was regarded as After School’s main vocalist and before the addition of Raina, she was in charge of the most challenging lines and the highest notes.
-As time went by, such notes given to Raina, whose vocal skill is far superior to what Jungah has presented from the beginning of her career.
+As time went by, such notes given to Raina, whose technique shows healthier habits than Jungah in order to handle such high notes.
 Possessing a light, bright and high voice, Jungah has always had ease with hitting high notes and has been able to stretch and strain her way into the middle 5th octave, allowing for her to belt out high notes when needed.
 Such skill is more associated with the fact that she naturally has a high sounding voice, sitting in the Soprano range, more specifically a light lyric soprano, like most females in K-pop.
 Even with the potential to be able to be vocally skilled by having a naturally extensive mixed range, Jungah never showed much consistency with keeping her technique polished up throughout her career.

 The bottom of Jungah’s range, actually, used to show more consistency in tone and in support than it does now.
 Perhaps due to lack of warming up or it being early in the morning, Jungah had moments of being able to show tonality down to F#3 in earlier performances, such as in “채념“.
 Such vocal placement was never a consistent achievement and even in that performance her lowest note, E3, showed lack of support, placement and vocal cord connection, becoming airy and muted when hit.
 As she ascends above the F#3 range, more recently, Jungah is able to show enough vocal tone for the pitch to be recognized, but the overall connection of the vocal cords isn’t present, the support is shallow and the overall placement isn’t forward enough so that her voice can project the lower part of her range, causing the airy low notes to often be lost in the mix when performing live, such as the G3’s of “My Bell“.
 The only true part of her range where she has shown enough consistency of tone is the end of the third octave and beginning of the fourth octave around B3 and C4, where her voice shows support is able to carry through with better placement, such as in “그남자, 그여자“.